watersofthack/WaterSoft/Machine Learning/README.md

 - Groundwater level forecasting with LSTM networks
 - Water quality assessment using CNN on satellite data
 - Drought prediction using multiple ML techniques

-#### Hackathon Preparation and Best Practices (Add it to the PowerPoint)

-- Discussing potential project ideas
-- Best practices for ML projects in water science
-- Model evaluation and validation techniques specific to water science data

-1. Intro to time series analysis, use cases, data preprocessing in timeseries anlaysis, basic descriptive analysis on time series data
-2. Regression, Classification and Clustering techniques
-3. ARIMA and SARIMA modelling
-4. Neural Networks, MLP, LSTM, GRU, Transformer
-5. Hyperparameter Optimization and best practices in NN training, hackathon preparation

-Use monthly data from trend analysis with ARIMA and SARIMA Use daily data for other advanced models (lstm, gru, mlp)